Economy of Jamaica: Fishing

 The fishing industry grew during the 1900s, primarily from the focus on inland fishing.
 Several thousand fishermen make a living from fishing.
 The shallow waters and cays off the south coast are richer than the northern waters.
 Other fishermen live on the Pedro Cays, 80 mi to the south of Jamaica.

-Jamaica supplies about half of its fish requirements; major imports of frozen and salted fish are imported from the USA & Canada.
+Jamaica supplies about half of its fish requirements; major imports of frozen and salted fish are imported from the United States and Canada.

 The total catch in 2000 was 5,676 tons, a decrease from 11,458 tons in 1997; the catch was mainly marine, with freshwater carp, barbel, etc., crustaceans & molluscs.

 Forestry

 By the late 1890, only 185000 ha of Jamaica's original 1000000 ha of forest remained.
 Roundwood production was 881,000 cu m (31.1 million cu ft) in 2000.
 About 68% of the timber cut in 2000 was used as fuel wood while 32% was used for industrial use.
 The forests that once covered Jamaica now exist only in mountainous areas.
 They only supply 20% of the island timber requirements.
 The remaining forest is protected from further exploitation.
 Other accessible mountain areas are being reforested, mainly with pines, mahoe and mahogany.